 You have never been to the Erlanger Bergkirchweih or want to indulge in memories?
 Then take a quick peek at our 360-degree panoramic view.
 At the time of the Bergkirchweih our cams also will be switched on.
 The only thing better than the panoramic view, is to be there live.

-From Thursday, 1th of June 2017 until Monday, 12st of June 2017, landlords and about 100 stalls and rides are waiting for you to pay them a visit from 10.00 a.m. to 23.00 p.m. (on holidays and on Sunday from 9:30 a.m. already).
-Underneath magnificent old chestnut trees decorated with paper lanterns, you can enjoy cold beer out of stone beer mugs and several Frankish or international treats.
-Parents should make a note of the family day at the Erlanger Bergkirchweih: On this day there are a lot of discounts for children until 18.00 p.m.
+From Thursday, 1th of June 2017 until Monday, 12st of June 2017, landlords and about 100 stalls and rides are waiting for you to pay them a visit from 10:00 a.m. to 23:00. (on holidays and on Sunday from 9:30 a.m. already).
+Underneath magnificent old chestnut trees decorated with paper lanterns, you can enjoy cold beer out of stone beer mugs and several Franconian or international treats.
+Parents should make a note of the family day at the Erlanger Bergkirchweih: On Thursday, 8th June 2017, there are a lot of discounts for children until 20:00.

 The Erlanger Bergkirchweih – in the past & today

 On 21st of April 1755, when the city council decided on the relocation of the market from the historic city centre to the “Burgberg”, they could hardly imagine what a momentous decision they had made.
 The decision became the birthday of the Erlanger Bergkirchweih, Franconia's largest and most beautiful twelve day-folk festival, which has been celebrated around Pentecost at the Erlanger “Burgberg” for the last 262 years.
+16 times the Bergkirchweih was cancelled because of famines (1770-1772), the death of fairy tale King Ludwig II (1886), World War I (1915-1920) and World War II (1940-1945).
 The caves below the “Burgberg”, where beer was once stored, are of particular interest.
 Today, they serve primarily to facilitate the dispensing operation during the Bergkirchweih.